 So, you may be asking, “what happens if my practice gets a bad review?”
 The truth is, negative reviews can be an opportunity to have a positive impact on your online reputation and your practice if you manage it correctly.

-For one, you may learn something about your practice that you can adjust or fix to provide a better patient experience.
+For one, you and your staff may learn something about your practice that you can adjust or fix to provide a better patient experience and improved patient satisfaction.
 Two, and probably most important, if someone leaves a negative review for your medical practice, you can engage with them in a public forum to address the issues and leave the patient with an overall positive experience.

 Pro tip: when you are engaging in meaningful conversation that is headed in a positive direction, suggest taking it offline so you can continue the conversation outside the public forum for a more honest, one to one dialogue.

 5. A 4.0 star rating is the minimum if you want to get noticed